- This event has passed.

 All About Elk Educator Workshop

-This workshop, led by N.C.
-Wildlife Resources Commission educators Kevin Hining and Tanya Poole, will focus on elk in North Carolina.
+This educator workshop, led by N.C.
+Wildlife Resources Commission educator Tanya Poole, will focus on elk in North Carolina.
 A majority of the workshop will be spent learning about the life history and current research on elk, as well as activities that can be incorporated into educational programs.
 Information on how to coexist with elk will be provided.
 Participants will also tour the wildlife habitats at Grandfather Mountain with park staff and observe elk up close.

 This workshop provides six hours Criteria II or III credit toward the N.C.
 Environmental Education Certification, or 0.6 CEU credit.

 Join the staff of the Grandfather Mountain Stewardship Foundation and the N.C.
 Wildlife Resources Commission for the opportunity to learn more and have fun, while earning your certification as an environmental education in North Carolina.
 We offer Criteria I, II and III programs.

 These adult programs are free of charge, and admission to Grandfather Mountain is complimentary for those attending the course.
 The workshops will take place at high elevation (4,500+ feet) and will include some walking, so please bring appropriate footwear and be prepared for inclement weather.
 Participants are asked to bring their own lunch, but there is a restaurant on site in the park’s Nature Museum.